keyes-timothy/med-pride/reports/na_general_report_1.md

 ![](na_general_report_1_files/figure-gfm/unnamed-chunk-19-2.png)<!-- -->

-From the above plots, note that we put a black reference line at 50% in order to indicate that the majority of LGBTQ-identifying medical students both disagree with the statement that their local LGBTQ+ affinity organization interacts with the larger LGBTQ+ community *and*
+In the above plots, note that we put a black reference line at 50% in order to indicate that the majority of LGBTQ-identifying medical students both disagree with the statement that their local LGBTQ+ affinity organization interacts with the larger LGBTQ+ community *and*